-I felt intuitively that my experiences, feelings and frustrations were not unique to me.
+I felt intuitively that my experiences were not unique to me.
 Perhaps it has less to do with finding the “right person/s” and more to do with the context and framework (or agreements) that our relationships operate inside of?

-The word popped in my mind one day while driving to the airport.
-It isn’t based on any other word or language that I am aware of.
-I wanted a new word to avoid the attachment of being compared to or arising from some other form or concept and have the ability to create a new conversation about what is possible in relationship.
+The word popped into my mind one day.
+It isn’t based on any other word that I am aware of.
+I wanted a new word to help create a new conversation about what is possible in a relationship.

-After several months of contemplation, brainstorming, conversations and experiments, I developed the relationship framework I call Anundabra:
+After months of contemplation, brainstorming, conversations and experiments, I developed the relationship framework, Anundabra:

-There is a common narrative about relationships and how they develop that assumes a linear, past/present/future path, at the beginning is the “newness” phase where we focus on what we like about the other person and we overlook the other’s supposed flaws, then we rationalize the relationship with our column of pluses and minuses and if the relationship continues, eventually the “boredom phase” sets in.
+There is a common narrative about relationships and how they develop that assumes a linear, past/present/future path, at the beginning is the “newness” phase where we focus on what we like about the other person and we overlook what we consider their flaws, then we rationalize the relationship if it continues, and eventually the “boredom phase” sets in.

-If you’re willing to consider that our moments are non-linear you will have the possibility of freeing yourself and creating a new relationship narrative.
+If you’re willing to consider that every moment is new and unique and life is not linear, then you will have the possibility of freeing yourself and creating a new relationship narrative.

 When a relationship is new, there is a focus on simply being together and doing what brings joy and satisfaction.
 Over time there is a tendency to shift focus to what the relationship possesses; anniversaries, momentos, families, assets like houses and retirement accounts that tend to shift the conversations from being / doing to having and that typically suffocates access to feelings of joy, lightness and happiness. i.e. Your money is your money.
 My money is my money.
 Your stuff is your stuff.
 My stuff is my stuff.

-Create the freedom to share if you so desire in however way you choose or not.
+Create the freedom to share, not have, if you so desire, in however way you choose or not.

 It would be great if you could just (fill in the blank) for me…..I think my boyfriend/girlfriend is wonderful but sometimes I just wish (fill in the blank)….Just a couple of examples of the thoughts, once expressed, will lead you to the “relationship judgement loop”.

-Are you willing to suspend, let go and keep any and all judgements you might have about the other to yourself at all times, forever and ever?
-If not, then you will undoubtedly enter “relationship judgement loop” and once you enter, there is no escape.
+Are you willing to let go of any and all judgements you have about the other, forever and ever?
+If not, then you run the risk of entering the “relationship judgement loop” and once you enter, there is likely no escape.

-Keep your judgements to yourself, choose the other exactly as they are, at all times, what you know and what you don’t know and enjoy the freedom and joy that comes with it.
+Keep your judgements to yourself, choose the other exactly as they are, at all times, and enjoy the freedom and joy that comes from it.

-Relationships do not have to be “hard” or require work (i.e. suffering).
-They should be fully enjoyed and support an individual’s self expression.
+Relationships do not have to be hard or require work (i.e. suffering).
+They should be fully enjoyed and support your individual self expression.

-Choosing to be in the relationship is made by each individual, separate from the other, having the freedom to come and go as one pleases.
+Continually choose to be in the relationship, separate from each other, and provide the freedom to come and go.